 Thomas More University has established a Clery Committee to ensure on-going compliance with the law.
 The Director of Campus Safety has been designated as the Clery Compliance Officer for the University.
-The other members of the Clery Committee are Vice President of Strategy and Impact and Chief of Staff and the Dean, Student Diversity, Engagement, and Success.
+The other members of the Clery Committee are Vice President of Strategy and Impact and Chief of Staff, Director of Risk Management and Compliance, and the Dean, Student Diversity, Engagement, and Success.